MazamaScience/ASIC-2024/R_workshop/README.md

 The **MazamaSpatialUtils** package is used to enhance spatial metadata when ingesting sensor data.
 Simplified spatial datasets for countries and timezones are installed with the package but other, larger datasets must be installed manually in a dedicated directory.
-Work with the AirSensor2 package requires installation of dastasets with state and county boundaries
+Work with the **AirSensor2** package requires installation of dastasets with state and county boundaries.

 The default location for spatial data used in this workshop is underneath your home directory in `~/Data/Spatial/`.
 The following chunk of code will